ps-1305/marauders-mart/docs/dependencies.md

 - **Clang++ or g++:** Make sure you have a C++ compiler installed to compile the server component.

-This comprehensive list of dependencies ensures Marauder's Mart operates smoothly, incorporating reliable libraries and tools.
-Proper acknowledgment to the contributors and authors of these libraries is critical, reflecting the collaborative nature of open-source development.

 [Back to Home](index.md)